stanislav-web/OpenDoor/README.md

  [![Codacy Badge](https://api.codacy.com/project/badge/Grade/edc54f96aa9748979f59d414daa978c6)](https://www.codacy.com/app/stanisov/OpenDoor?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=stanislav-web/OpenDoor&amp;utm_campaign=Badge_Grade) [![Say Thanks!](https://img.shields.io/badge/SayThanks.io-%E2%98%BC-1EAEDB.svg)](https://saythanks.io/to/stanislav-web)

-This application scans the site directories and find all possible ways to login, empty directories and entry points.
+This application scans the site directories and find all possible ways to login, index of/ dirs and entry points.
-Scans conducted in the dictionary that is included in this application.
+The scanning is performed by the dictionary that came with the software.
+Possiblly to use own dictionaries.
 This software is written for informational purposes and is an open source product under the GPL license.

 * *Current v3.0.2-beta (31.01.2017)*
     - Directories - 26322